sevos19/sevos/README.md

 <a name="SdkInstall"><h3>SDK Installation</h3></a>

-In this chapter, we will analyze how to install your SDK.
+In this section, we will analyze how to install your SDK.
 You MUST follow the below steps in order to work with the SDK:

 1. Download the SDK (ZIP Archive).